scipy-conference/scipy_proceedings/papers/justin_fisher/justin_fisher.rst

 A new Python API for Webots robotic simulations was presented.
 It more efficiently interfaces directly with the Webots C API and provides a more intuitive, easily usable, and "pythonic" interface for controlling Webots robots and simulations.
-Motivations for the API and some of its design decisions were discussed.
+Motivations for the API and some of its design decisions were discussed, including decisions use python properties, to add new functionality alongside deprecated backwards compatibility, and to separate robot and supervisor/world functionality.
 Advantages of the new API were discussed and quantified using automated code readability metrics.

 More Information
 ===================